needle-mirror/com.unity.physics/Documentation~/custom-motors.md

    - `Anchor Position` = (0, 0, 0).
 This is the anchor position of the motor.
 It is relative to the centre of 'PositionMotor'.
 This data is baked into the `BodyFrame` position of bodyA.
    - `Direction of Movement` = (1, 0, 0).
 The translation axis of the motor.
 This data is baked into the `BodyFrame` axis of bodyA.
    - `Target Distance` = 2.
 The target distance that the motor should drive for is relative to the anchor of BodyB.
-   - `Max Impulse Applied by Motor` = Infinity.
+   - `Max Impulse Applied by Motor` = 10,000.
 This is the maximum impulse that can be exerted by the motor.
 This applies only to motorized constraints.
 Since this maximum cannot be exceeded, a motorized constraint cannot break.
+   - `Spring Frequency`: 5.
+The spring frequency of the spring behaviour to be simulated, in Hz.
+If this field is omitted, the default spring frequency of 74341.31 will be used.
+   - `Damping Ratio`: 0.7.
+The damping ratio of the spring behaviour to be simulated.
+If this field is omitted, the default damping ratio of 2530.126 will be used.

 All data in the `Position Motor` component is baked.